Maxim's Caterers: Shark fin controversy

 for selling threatened and endangered shark species.
 50 protestors attended a demonstration at Maxim's branch at The University of Hong Kong on 10 February 2018.
 On 15 June 2018 protestors directly targeted Maxim's headquarters in a demonstration that also targeted Starbucks' regional licensee being Maxims.
 Maxim subsequently announced that it would stop serving shark fin in all restaurants from 1 January 2020.

 2019–2020 boycott campaign

-Maxim's outlets have been the target of boycotts and vandalism during the 2019–2020 Hong Kong protests after Annie Wu, the daughter of Maxim's co-founder James Wu, denounced the pro-democratic movement during an appearance at the United Nations.
-She has also repeatedly denounced Hong Kong youth, stating that Hong Kong should "give up" on two generations of "lost" youngsters, and claimed that she would "not waste [her] time talking to them, as they have no idea what they are doing".
-She criticised young Hong Kongers for their alleged anti-China sentiment, which she blamed on a lack of Chinese history education starting from the kindergarten level.

-Wu called on the Chinese Foundation Secondary School, which she founded, to fire faculty and expel students who boycotted classes.
-Her actions, considered as suppression of freedom of speech, aroused the anger of protesters.

-Annie Wu holds only 0.33 per cent of the shares of Hong Kong Caterers Ltd which owns 50 per cent of Maxim's Caterers Ltd, and has no managerial responsibilities in the company.
-However, it was revealed by David Webb that Annie Wu received HK$1.3 million in dividend payouts for the 2018 fiscal year.
+Maxim's outlets have been the target of boycotts and vandalism during the 2019–2020 Hong Kong protests after Annie Wu, the daughter of Maxim's co-founder James Wu, denounced the protests movement and Hong Kong youth.
+Wu holds only 0.33 per cent of the shares of Hong Kong Caterers Ltd, which owns 50 per cent of Maxim's Caterers Ltd, and has no managerial responsibilities in the company.
+However, as revealed by David Webb, she received HK$1.3 million in dividend payouts for the 2018 fiscal year.